bbabi0901/Noseprint/README.md

 }
 ```

-After your dataset is ready, you should load the dataset and decide the architecture of the ResNet model.
+After your dataset is ready, load the dataset and decide the architecture of the ResNet model.\
-There are two types of architecture; resnet50 and resnet101.
+There are two types of architecture; resnet50 and resnet101.\
-While training, the weights of keras model will be saved in models directory.
+While training, the weights of keras model will be saved in models directory.\
 The training will terminates after executing all epochs you set, or it ends if the validation loss doesn't get smaller after 20 epochs.

 ```python